A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Introduction

-Take the following toy scenario: an engineer building a smile-detection system observes that the system has a higher false negative rate for women.
-Over the next week, she collects many more images of women, so that the proportions of men and women are now equal, and is happy to see the performance on the female subset improve.
-Meanwhile, her co-worker has a dataset of job candidates and human-assigned ratings, and wants to build an algorithm for predicting the suitability of a candidate.
+Consider the following simplified scenario: a medical researcher wants to build a model to help detect whether someone is having a heart attack.
+She trains the model on medical records from a subset of prior patients at a hospital, along with labels indicating if and when they suffered a heart attack.
+She observes that the system has a higher false negative rate for women (it is more likely to miss cases of heart attacks in women), and hypothesizes that the model was not able to effectively learn the signs of heart attacks in women because of a lack of such examples.
+She seeks out additional data representing women who experienced heart attacks to augment the dataset, re-trains the model, and observes that the performance for female patients improves.
+Meanwhile, a co-worker hiring new lab technicians tries to build an algorithm for predicting the suitability of a candidate from their resume along with human-assigned ratings.
 He notices that women are much less likely to be predicted as suitable candidates than men.
-Inspired by his colleague's success, he collects many more samples of women, but is dismayed to see that his model's behavior does not change.
+Like his colleague, he tries to collect many more samples of women to add to the dataset, but is disappointed to see that the model's behavior does not change.
 Why did this happen?
-The \textit{sources} of the disparate performance in either case were different: In the first case, it arose because of a lack of data on women, and introducing more data solved the issue.
-In the second case, the use of a proxy label (human assessment of quality) versus the true label (actual qualification) allowed the model to discriminate by gender, and collecting more labelled data from the same distribution did not help.
+The \textit{sources} of the disparate performance were different.
+In the first case, it arose because of a lack of data on women, and introducing more data was helpful.
+In the second case, using human assessment of quality as a label to estimate true qualification allowed the model to discriminate by gender, and collecting more labelled data from the same distribution did not help.

-The contribution of this paper is a new framework and language for partitioning \textit{sources} of downstream harm into five distinct categories.
-In doing so, we:

-\begin{enumerate} \item Provide a consolidated and comprehensive terminology for effectively understanding and connecting work in ML fairness, unpacking broad and/or overloaded terms (e.g. ``training data bias''). \item Illustrate that particular solutions make implicit but important assumptions about the data and domain that should be made explicit.
-We envision future papers being able to state the problem(s) they address in clear, shared terminology, making their framing and assumptions immediately understandable. \item Facilitate solutions that stem from an understanding of the data generation and analysis processes of a particular application, as opposed to solutions that stem from global assumptions about what it means to be fair. \end{enumerate}

-We note that the categories we define are not mutually exclusive; in fact any one application could suffer from any combination of them.
-Identifying and characterizing each one as distinct, however, makes them less confusing and easier to tackle.